bacalhau-project/bacalhau/docs/getting-started/wasm-workload-onboarding.md

 ---
 # Onboarding Your WebAssembly Workloads

 Bacalhau supports running programs that are compiled to [WebAssembly (WASM)](https://webassembly.org/).
-With Bacalhau client, you can upload WASM programs, retrieve data from public storage, read and write data, receive program arguments and access environment variables.
+With the Bacalhau client, you can upload WASM programs, retrieve data from public storage, read and write data, receive program arguments, and access environment variables.

 ## Prerequisites and Limitations

 Bacalhau can run compiled WASM programs that expect the WebAssembly System Interface (WASI) Snapshot 1.
-Through this interface, WebAssembly programs can access data, environment variables and program arguments.
+Through this interface, WebAssembly programs can access data, environment variables, and program arguments.

 All ingress/egress networking is disabled – you won't be able to pull data/code/weights/etc from an external source.
 WASM jobs can say what data they need using URLs or CIDs (Content IDentifier) and can then access the data by reading from the filesystem.